Heat vs. Hornets odds, prediction, time: 2026 NBA Play-In Tournament picks, April 14 best bets by proven model

 The Miami Heat and Charlotte Hornets look to extend their seasons when they meet in a 2026 NBA Play-In Tournament matchup on Tuesday night.
 The winner will play the loser of Wednesday's Magic-76ers matchup for the eighth seed on Friday, while the loser is eliminated.
 Miami won the season series 3-1, but Charlotte won the most recent game, 136-106 on March 17.
 The Heat (43-39), who were fourth in the Southeast Division, are 17-24 on the road this season.
 The Hornets (44-38), who finished third in the Southeast, are 21-20 on their home court.

 Tipoff from Spectrum Center in Charlotte, N.C., is set for 7:30 p.m.
 ET.
-The Heat lead the all-time series 83-50, and have won 10 of the last 12 meetings.
-Charlotte is a 5.5-point favorite in the latest Heat vs. Hornets odds, while the over/under for total points scored is 227.5.
+Charlotte is a 5.5-point favorite in the latest Heat vs. Hornets odds, while the over/under for total points scored is 228.5.
 Before making any Heat vs. Hornets picks, check out the Heat vs. Hornets predictions from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.